meilunn/W2526-Obsidian/ImGe/Wayfinding.md

+> Cognitive aspect of navigation
-Goal: Help player establish spatial knowledge so that they can use primed target-based search
+> Goal: Help player establish spatial knowledge so that they can use primed target-based search

 # Wayfinding Techniques
 - wayfinding techniques support player in advancing from landmark knowledge to survey knowledge